Heritage & Planning Issues

 The Collingwood Historical Society has had an active involvement in the heritage planning for the City of Yarra and previously for the City of Collingwood (Abbotsford, Clifton Hill and Collingwood) over the past 30 years or so.
 We were members of the committee for the City of Collingwood Urban Conservation Study carried out by Andrew Ward in the 1980s.
 We have been members of a number of the City of Yarra’s heritage review committees.
 We are deeply concerned that the historical and heritage value of the area be respected for the benefit of future generations, both the natural heritage of the Yarra River and the built heritage.

 Below is a list of some of the planning and heritage sites we have been involved with in recent years.
-Most involve unsympathetic development of heritage sites, often within heritage precincts, and which fail to meet the objectives of Yarra Council’s heritage guidelines.
+Most involve unsympathetic development of heritage sites which fail to meet the objectives of Yarra Council’s heritage guidelines.
 They also include high rise developments along the sensitive Yarra River corridor.

 More information about the proposed developments may be found on the Yarra Council website.